apohl79/GuitarAmp/README.md

 - usage:

-requires libsndfile-1.dll (32 or 64 bit, depending on plugin version) to be present on your computer 64 bit version: C:\Windows\System32
+requires libsndfile-1.dll (32 or 64 bit, depending on plugin version) to be present on your computer.
+64 bit version: C:\Windows\System32
 32bit version: C:\Windows\SysWow64
 (otherwise host will probably complain during scanning)